uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/task_scheduler/scheduling_controls/global_control_cls.rst

 ==============
 **[scheduler.global_control]**

-Use this class to control certain settings or behavior of the oneAPI Threading Building Blocks dynamic library.
+Use this class to control certain settings or behavior of the oneTBB dynamic library.

 An object of class ``global_control``, or a "control variable", affects one of several behavioral aspects, or parameters, of TBB.
-Class ``global_control`` is primarily intended for use at the application level, to control the whole application behavior.
+The ``global_control`` class is primarily intended for use at the application level, to control the whole application behavior.

-The current set of parameters that you can modify is defined by ``global_control::parameter`` enumeration.
+The current set of parameters that you can modify is defined by the ``global_control::parameter`` enumeration.
 The parameter and the value it should take are specified as arguments to the constructor of a control variable.
 The impact of the control variable ends when its lifetime is complete.